Dream Extreme Oreo Cheesecake

 • If desired, top with Oreo cookies and crushed Oreo cookies.

-• Chill the cake for at least one hour before serving it so the frosting sets.
-But better after 4-8 hours.
+• Chill the cake for at least two hours before serving, so the frosting sets, but it's even better after 4-8 hours.

 • Serve with a side of whipped cream and more crushed Oreo cookies.